-“When I went to WBFO-FM in August 1962, the station was a student club under the Dean of Students who hired me, Richard Siggelkow,” Siemering wrote in an e-mail interview with WBFO.
+“When I went to WBFO in August 1962, the station was a student club under the Dean of Students who hired me, Richard Siggelkow,” Siemering wrote in an e-mail interview with WBFO.
 “The station was off the air in summer and during vacations; it went on-air at 5 pm.”

 But it still found time to innovate.
 In 1960, it was the only local station to cover elections from the headquarters of both local political parties.
-It also aired English language tapes from Radio Moscow, did a regular remote broadcast from an art gallery, and teamed with WNED-TV to present the first local television broadcast in stereo, according to a history prepared by the University.
+It also aired English language tapes from Radio Moscow, did a regular remote broadcast from an art gallery, and teamed with WNED PBS to present the first local television broadcast in stereo, according to a history prepared by the University.